Cantera/cantera-ubuntu/README.md

 ### Steps for adding a new Ubuntu version

+- Update the list of Ubuntu versions in `build_images.sh`
+- Process for updating branches TBD.

 ### Deal with any patches needed

 To be determined.
 I think that if we need patches in the future, we will want to start